-Why is it that each New Year’s Eve, we sing “Auld Lang Syne,” but do we know what it means?
+Why do we sing “Auld Lang Syne” each New Year’s Eve, but do we know what it means?

 The song contains words from a language that few are familiar with, in a syntax that is confusing to most, and is from a poem about friends recalling adventures they had long ago but had nothing to do with New Year’s Eve.